TARIFEATTAR/madison-studio-cursor/BUG_TRACKING.md

 # Bug Tracking & Fix Roadmap

 ## Overview
-This document tracks all identified bugs and their resolution status across the Scriptora application.
+This document tracks all identified bugs and their resolution status across the Madison Studio application.
 Bugs are categorized by severity and grouped into implementation phases.

 ---